-Tamara is a bioethicist and philosopher of medicine, working as a Lecturer in Health Ethics and Professionalism in the School of Medicine at Deakin University.
+Tamara is a bioethicist and philosopher of medicine.
+She is a Senior Lecturer in Health Ethics and Professionalism in the School of Medicine at Deakin University and University and an Adjunct Research Fellow in the Practical and Public Ethics Research Group at Charles Sturt University.
 She has degrees in Biotechnology, History and Philosophy of Science, and Sociology.
 She completed her PhD at the Centre for Family Research at the University of Cambridge.
 Her primary research expertise is in the ethics of non-medical sex selection, mental illness and gender.
-Her book, Depression and the Self: Meaning, Control and Authenticity, published this year with Cambridge University Press, focuses on issues of control, responsibility and the self in depression and uses qualitative interviews with women to explore this topic.Read more on Tamara's profile
+Her book, Depression and the Self: Meaning, Control and Authenticity, published with Cambridge University Press, focuses on issues of control, responsibility and the self in depression and uses qualitative interviews with women to explore this topic.Read more on Tamara's profile

 - Gender issues